Smallville season 1: Filming

 When the Smallville crew was not filming on one of the constructed sets, or on a sound stage, they were shooting on location at the surrounding Vancouver sites.
 During the filming of "Metamorphosis", Vancouver was holding a farmers' market, which proved beneficial to the Smallville crew, as "Metamorphosis" called for a similar event to take place in the episode.
-The market was on the verge of ending, so the filmmakers shot what wide-angle scenes they could at the time, and filmed a close up conversation between Whitney and Clark at the Andalini's farm, weeks after the initial market shooting.
+The market was on the verge of ending, so the filmmakers shot what wide-angle scenes they could at the time, and filmed a close up conversation between Whitney Fordman and Clark at the Andalini's farm, weeks after the initial market shooting.
 Other filming locations include Vancouver's Pacific National Exhibition and Burnaby's Swangard Stadium.
-The Pacific National Exhibit provided a storage silo for a scene in "Hourglass", which involved Harry Bollston (Eric Christian Olsen) attacking Martha Kent (O'Toole) in the Kents' corn silo.
-"Hothead" director Greg Beeman, who had previously worked with Gough and Millar on The Strip and Martial Law, used Swangard Stadium, as a substitution for Smallville High Stadium, for the opening football scene that took place at night.
+The Pacific National Exhibit provided a storage silo for a scene in "Hourglass", which involved Harry Bollston (Eric Christian Olsen) attacking Martha Kent in the Kents' corn silo.
+"Hothead" director Greg Beeman, who had previously worked with Gough and Millar on Martial Law (1998–2000) and The Strip (1999–2000), used Swangard Stadium, as a substitution for Smallville High Stadium, for the opening football scene that took place at night.

 When filming fell behind schedule, another director came in to assist the main unit director in finishing the episode.
-Greg Beeman assisted director Chris Long for the two "visceral visions of the future" that appeared in the episode "Hourglass".
+Beeman assisted director Chris Long for the two "visceral visions of the future" that appeared in the episode "Hourglass".
 "Jitters" was an episode with so many changes that its initial scheduling as the second episode of the season was pushed back to the eighth spot.
-By the time filming for "Jitters" was completed, three directors had worked on the project: Greg Beeman, Phil Sgriccia, and Michael Watkins, the latter who was given sole directing credit for the episode.
+By the time filming for "Jitters" was completed, three directors had worked on the project: Beeman, Philip Sgriccia, and Michael W. Watkins, the latter who was given sole directing credit for the episode.